pskshyam/Self-Driving-Car-Advanced-Lane-Line-Finding/writeup.md

 * Make a pipeline that finds lane lines in the given images
 * Apply the same pipeline on a video - a series of images - to draw line segments onto the road
 * Optimize the pipeline for averaging/extrapolating the line segments to map out the full extent of lane lines
-* A written report on the approach followed

 ---